Tracking Section 1332 State Innovation Waivers

 - Premium tax credits and cost-sharing reductions.

 Additionally, states may request an aggregate payment of what residents would otherwise have received in premium tax credits and cost-sharing reductions, referred to as subsidy pass-through funding.
 States may not waive certain provisions through section 1332, including guaranteed issue, age rating, and prohibitions on health status and gender rating.
-While states can submit ACA innovation waivers in conjunction with Medicaid waivers (under Sec.
-1115 of the Social Security Act), innovation waivers cannot be used to change Medicaid program requirements.
+While states can submit 1332 waivers in conjunction with Medicaid waivers (under Sec.
+1115 of the Social Security Act), 1332 waivers cannot be used to change Medicaid program requirements.

 The map below shows the status of 1332 waivers requested by states.